 (Click thumbnails to enlarge)

-After giving David some oxygen, the sherpas attempted to help him climb down but he could not stand under his own power.
-Realizing Sharp was not going to be able to move, the sherpas pulled David into the sunlight hoping the sun exposure would warm him up.
-By the time the sherpas returned to camp to report their find, David was dead.
-The last party to see Sharp alive was the documentary crew filming the ascent of double-amputee Mark Inglis.
-Since they were filming, they had cameras rolling when they approached David and the footage was used in the documentary.
+After giving David some oxygen, the sherpas attempted to help him climb down, but in his condition he was unable to stand under his own power.
+Realizing Sharp was not going to be able to move, the sherpas pulled David into the sunlight, hoping the sun exposure would provide some warmth.

 “Dying for Everest” – a short documentary outlining the David Sharp case including video of Sharp next to Green Boots: